Articles

 One of the most critical aspects of concussion management is the timing of return to play.
 Resuming sports too soon can lead to severe health complications, known as second-impact syndrome, which happens when a second concussion occurs before the first one has adequately healed.
 This can result in prolonged recovery or even more severe outcomes.
 For this reason, school sports programs typically have strict return-to-play protocols that coaches and directors must follow.
 (Colorado law specifically requires school-aged athletes to get medical clearance before returning to play.)

-If you or your child has suffered a sports concussion or experienced complications due to someone else’s negligence, our personal injury attorneys can work to help you obtain proper compensation for treatment, recovery, and other types of loss.
+Have you or your child has suffered a sports concussion or experienced complications due to someone else’s negligence?
+Our personal injury attorneys can work to help you obtain proper compensation for treatment, recovery, and other types of loss.
 Call us to schedule an appointment.

 Published by